by Juan Carlos Piña

 Presenting at the AEA Conference:

-To share what we have learned over the years, we will demonstrate what simultaneous interpretation for cross-lingual focus groups looks like in practice.
+To share what we have learned over the years, we will demonstrate what simultaneous interpretation for cross-lingual focus groups looks like in practice (see also our toolkit of best practices and guiding principles referenced earlier).
 First, we will ground the audience in an understanding of language justice and how to think about inclusivity in ways that are respectful and that employ a creative use of technology.
 Then, our team will explain how evaluators can leverage the unique features associated with Zoom to successfully manage the logistical components.
 To bring all components to life, our team will role play how cross-lingual focus groups can be virtually facilitated.
 Finally, we will end our demonstration with a Q&A segment on the opportunities and limitations that our team experienced firsthand while adopting this method.

 If you are interested in learning more about how you can imbed these practices into your own work, then we encourage you to attend our session at AEA’s 2020 conference.
 For more details on this year’s list of presenters, visit AEA’s program schedule.
 We hope to see you there!